Ship of Theseus (film): Festival screenings

 The film premiered at the Toronto International Film Festival in September 2012, and has subsequently been screened at the Tokyo International Film Festival, the BFI London Film Festival, the Dubai International Film Festival, the Mumbai Academy of Moving Images, the Brisbane International Film Festival, the Rotterdam International Film Festival and the Hong Kong International Film Festival 2013.

 The film was screened at Munich and Transylvania where it won the Best Film and Best Cinematography awards.
-It was also shown at the Sydney Film festival, where Anand Gandhi was invited to be a part of the international jury.
+It was also shown at the Sydney Film Festival, where Anand Gandhi was invited to be a part of the international jury.

 Domestic release

 Ship of Theseus was released in theatres across Bangalore, Mumbai, Pune, Delhi, Kolkata and Hyderabad on 19 July 2013.
 Through the Vote For Your City Campaign, an initiative which saw audiences vote for the film to be released in specific cities, the film was released in Chennai, Kochi, Baroda and Ahmedabad on 26 July 2013.
-Film was further released in 17 more cities on 2 August.
+The film was further released in 17 more cities on 2 August.

 Kiran Rao, after watching the film at Enlighten Films' Naya Film Festival, came on board to present it to Indian audiences with UTV Motion Pictures as the distribution partner.